w3c/webrtc-encoded-transform/timestamps.md

 Use the values already exposed in `RTCRtpContributingSource`.

-`RTCRtpContibutingSource` already exposes the same timestamps as in this proposal.
+`RTCRtpContibutingSource` already exposes the same timestamps as this feature.
 The problem with using those timestamps is that it is impossible to reliably associate them to a specific encoded frame exposed by the WebRTC Encoded Transform API.

-This makes any of the computations in this proposal unreliable.
+This makes any of the computations in this feature unreliable.

 ### [Alternative 2]